Course Learning Objectives

 - Explain to patients the practical information about food and cooking required to eat a healthy diet.

 This event is co-sponsored by R. Cassidy Seminars.
 R. Cassidy Seminars is approved by the American Psychological Association to offer continuing education for psychologists.
 R. Cassidy Seminars maintains responsibility for this program.
-Program provides (24) contact hours.
+Program provides 23 contact hours.
 Satisfactory Completion: Participants must have paid tuition fee, signed in, attended the entire seminar, completed an evaluation, and signed out in order to receive a certificate.
 Failure to sign in or out will result in forfeiture of credit for the entire course.
 No exceptions will be made.
-Partial credit is not available.